Our West Palm Beach Child Custody Attorney Is Here to Help

 No. While an unmarried mother will get legal custody by default, this situation is not set in stone.
 Florida grants no special privileges to any parents on the basis of sex.
 Instead, the courts usually rule in favor of shared parental responsibility.

-After agreements have been made about custody and time-sharing, parents must adhere to them by law.
+After the parents and courts reach an agreement about custody and time-sharing, parents must adhere to them by law.
 When a parent fails or refuses to follow the parenting plan, the other parent may pursue legal action.

 You may need to file a targeted motion detailing the violations so it can be remedied.
 Our West Palm Beach child custody lawyer can help you understand your best options.